Jori Lehterä: Personal

 Lehterä's uncle, Tero Lehterä, was a member of Finland's 1995 Ice Hockey World Championships gold medal team.

 In September 2018, police in Finland announced that they had conducted a raid on his home, resulting in several arrests and the seizure of cocaine.
-Lehterä was not home at the time, but police believe that he is involved in a distribution ring with about twenty other people.
+Lehterä was not home at the time, but police believed that he was involved in a distribution ring with about 20 other people.
 On 1 January 2019, it was reported that Lehterä was not involved in the distribution part of the ring; just purchasing and possessing.